Penny debate in the United States: Effect on prices

+Public opinion

-Recent popular support According to a national survey conducted in January 2017 by the polling team of Hart Research Associates and Public Opinion Strategies on behalf of the Dollar Coin Alliance, there is broad support for eliminating the penny.
-The Hart/POS survey found that 77 percent of voters support suspending production of the penny.
+According to a national survey conducted in January 2017 by the polling team of Hart Research Associates and Public Opinion Strategies on behalf of the Dollar Coin Alliance, there is broad support for eliminating the penny, finding that 77 percent of voters support suspending production of the penny.
 When told of the savings made by suspending the penny, support jumped to 84 percent.
+The debate was featured on an episode of The West Wing in 2001, as several news outlets recalled in the context of the debate in 2025.